revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 this has been done, in step two, several different dating models can be run efficiently without the need to rerun the analysis performed in the first step.

-Step 1a: Inference of the posterior distributions of the branch lengths --
+Step 1a: Inference of the Posterior Distributions of the Branch Lengths --
 {:.section}